 It’s common knowledge that drums are loud, but just how loud are they in relation to other things?
-As a drummer and and audio engineer, I’ve always been curious and decided to find out.
+As a drummer and and audio engineer, I’ve always been curious and decided to run some experiments to find out.

-So, how many decibels loud is a drum set and cymbals?
-A drum set and cymbals is on average 119dB but can range between 90 and 130dB (decibels) depending on what instruments are being played.
+A drum set and cymbals is 119dB loud on average but can range between 90 and 130dB (decibels) depending on what instruments are being played.
 Furthermore, the style of music, environment, equipment being used, how hard the drummer is hitting and the distance from the drum set are all factors which can determine how loud drums are perceived to be.

 There is a ton of information out there on this topic, most of which can be a bit misleading.
 Because of this, I’ve compiled and fact checked some existing research and have also completed my own testing, the results of which you’ll find in this article.